 A tip: Sprinkle with zucchini and eggplant and let them rest for half an hour, then dry them with paper towels and place them on the grill.
 Grill the whole tomatoes and cut the radicchio in half.

 Prick whole vegetables with a skewer during cooking and turn them frequently.
 If they have a peel, such as pepper, make the skin dark.

-Once drained by the marinade, lay the meat on the grill: try not to prick it so as not to let the juices come out.
+Once drained by the marinade, lay the meat on the grill: try not to prick it to let the juices come out.

 Whole birds are cooked when the liquid that comes out during cooking is colorless.

-To cook red meat, just press on the surface: if it is spongy, it is very bloody, if it gives a lot it is blood, if it is not very elastic it is cooked, if it is firm it is well cooked.
+To cook red meat, press on the surface: if it is spongy, it is very bloody; if it gives a lot, it is blood; if it is not very elastic, it is cooked; if it is firm, it is well cooked.